tiffanywang3/oreilly-kubernetes/README.md

   --personal
 ```

-The output from the bootstrap should look as possible:
+The output from the bootstrap should:

 ```sh
 ► connecting to github.com